jtcmedia/chocolatey-packages/vigembus/README.md

 ## Supported Systems

-The driver is built for Windows 10/Server 2016/Server 2019 only (x86 and amd64).
+The driver is built for Windows 10/11, Server 2016, and Server 2019 only (x86 and amd64).

 ## Maintainer's Note